sovrin-foundation/protocol/message-packaging.md

 ```

 #### Authcrypt Messages
 `authcrypt` messages are like `anoncrypt` in that they are constructed with an ephemeral key pair.
-The difference is there are two attributes included with the message that make it possible to authenticate the sender: (1) sender's ver_key, and (2) sender's ephemeral pub_key signed by the sender.
+The difference is there are two attributes included with the message that make it possible to authenticate the sender: (1) sender's ver_key, and (2) signature over sender's ephemeral pub_key using the sender's sig_key (private counterpart to the ver_key).
 The sender's ver_key cannot be trusted.
 In order to trust the ver_key, the recipient must verify the signature.
 The signature proves to the recipient that the sender (the holder of the private counterpart to the ver_key) sent the message.
 This encryption retains the repudiable characteristic, in that the recipient cannot prove that the sender sent the message.
 They can only prove the sender once used the ephemeral key, which doesn't prove anything of any importance.

 Internal message structure:
 ```json